ysyk2021/mindful-leadership-mastery-techniques-for-positive-influence-visionary-thinking-and-empowered-living/src/chapter-2-1.md

-Chapter 2: Building a Strong Foundation with Self-Awareness
+Building a Strong Foundation with Self-Awareness
 ===========================================================

 Self-awareness is a critical foundation for mindful leadership.
 In this chapter, we will explore the importance of self-awareness and strategies for building a strong foundation.